Bomb kills at least 30 near girls’ school in Afghan capital

-KABUL, Afghanistan (AP) — A bomb exploded near a girl’s school in a majority Shiite district of west Kabul on Saturday, killing at least 30 people, many them young pupils between 11 and 15 years old, Afghan government spokesmen said.
-The Taliban condemned the attack apparently aimed at civilians and denied any responsibility.
+KABUL, Afghanistan (AP) — A bomb exploded near a girls’ school in a majority Shiite district of west Kabul on Saturday, killing at least 30 people, many of them young pupils between 11 and 15 years old.
+The Taliban condemned the attack and denied any responsibility.

-The explosion is being investigated, said Interior Ministry spokesman Tariq Arian who added the death toll could rise further.

-Ambulances were rushing to evacuate wounded from the scene of the blast near Syed Al-Shahda school, in the Shiite majority neighborhood of Dasht-e-Barchi, Interior Ministry spokesman Tariq Arian said.
+Ambulances evacuated the wounded as relatives and residents screamed at authorities near the scene of the blast at Syed Al-Shahda school, in the Dasht-e-Barchi neighborhood, Interior Ministry spokesman Tariq Arian said.
+The death toll was expected to rise further.

-Rahimi also said he believed that the sheer power of the explosion meant the death toll would almost certainly climb.
+The bombing, apparently aimed to cause maximum civilian carnage, adds to fears that violence in the war-wrecked country could escalate as the U.S. and NATO end nearly 20 years of military engagement.

+“I was with my classmate, we were leaving the school, when suddenly an explosion happened, “ said 15-year-old Zahra, whose arm had been broken by a piece of shrapnel.

+“Ten minutes later there was another explosion and just a couple of minutes later another explosion,” she said.
+“Everyone was yelling and there was blood everywhere, and I couldn’t see anything clearly.”
+Her friend died.

-While no one has claimed responsibility for the bombing, previous brutal attacks in the same neighborhood have been claimed by the Afghan Islamic State affiliate.
+While no one has claimed responsibility for the bombing, the Afghan Islamic State affiliate has targeted the Shiite neighborhood before.

 The radical Sunni Muslim group has declared war on Afghanistan’s minority Shiite Muslims.
 Washington blamed IS for a vicious attack last year in a maternity hospital in the same area that killed pregnant women and newborn babies.